-When it comes to sales, we have set price lists approved by our management, then communicated to members of our sales teams.
+When it comes to sales, we have set price lists approved by our management which is then communicated to members of our sales teams.
 Bonuses to members of the sales team are not tied exclusively to their individual sales performance, but also to the overall financial performance of the company.
-We offer bonuses to our clients on a half-yearly and yearly basis; however, these are linked to sales volumes, e.g., through sales volume brackets, which are strictly monitored.
+We offer bonuses to our clients on semi-annual and annual basis; however, these are linked to sales volumes, e.g., through sales volume brackets, which are strictly monitored.
 Arctic Paper does not offer other bonuses (for example in kind) to clients.

-We understand that business ethics is very much a matter of awareness.
+To us, business ethics is very much about awareness.
 A part of the induction programme for new employees at our mill in Kostrzyn covers the area of business ethics.
 This includes topics such as laws and regulations, anti-bribery and anti-corruption measures, human rights and environmental responsibility.

-In 2018, Arctic Paper aims to expand the programme to cover all units within the group.
-In order for our programme to reach as many employees as possible, we are also planning to organise training for those already employed at the company.
+In 2018, Arctic Paper has expanded the programme to cover all units within the group.
+In order for our programme to reach as many employees as possible, we are also planning to organise a training for those already employed at the company.
 Hence, our key performance indicator in this respect is the number of our employees who attended such training.
 We also aim for our employees to sign declarations that they have familiarised themselves with our Code of Conduct.
 We are planning to have specialised training for those employed in procurement, logistics and sales, the three areas in which we consider the risk of abuses to be the largest; a more basic, yet comprehensive training would be offered to other employees.

-Key performance indicator Target 2022 2017 2016 Number of employees who participated in the Business ethics training programme (during the year and in total) 10001) 34 (4191) 22 (4191)
+Key performance indicator Target 2022 2018 2017 2016 - Number of employees who participated in the Business ethics training programme (during the year and in total) 10001) 179 (578) 34 (4191) 22 (4191))